 The IT profession includes a range of specialist roles, from technical roles in software engineering to project management roles and consultancy.
 Employment prospects for Leeds graduates are excellent and the School is regularly approached by organisations wishing to recruit our graduates.

-90% of our recent computer science graduates (Unistats 2013) have secured a professional or managerial job within six months of graduating across a range of industries including manufacturing, retail, finance, public authorities and consultancies.
+90% of our recent graduates have successfully secured a professional or managerial role within six months of graduating (latest Destinations of Leavers from Higher Education survey).

 • Associate Software Engineer, Accenture

 • Technology Graduate, BSkyB